lgabp1/zdt_stm32_driver/driver_files/CAN_configuration_tips.md

 Please set the timing configurations according to the values obtained from the previous section as well, and please note that `Nominal Baud Rate` should now have the target bitrate value.

 The other parameters can be set to default values, and changed if need be.

+Finally, please enable any interrupt in `NVIC Settings/FDCAN* interrupt *`

 **Wiring**